Rajendra Nagar Terminal railway station: History

 It was developed as an alternative railway station as part of measures to decongest Patna Junction railway station.
 Many trains such as New Delhi–Rajendra Nagar Rajendra Nagar Patna Rajdhani Express, Indore–Patna Express, Indore–Rajendra Nagar via Faizabad Express, Sampoorna Kranti Express, South Bihar Express, etc. originate from here.

 It was inaugurated on 31 March 2003 as a full-fledged station.
 Built at a cost of ₹8.61 crore, this terminus developed as an alternative to Patna Junction, has all modern facilities for the passengers.
 Its main entrance is opposite the College of Commerce, Patna.

 Lalu Prasad Yadav, then Union Railway Minister, also flagged off the first stainless steel fully covered wagons (BCNHL) train from Rajendra Nagar Terminal.
 He also unveiled a statue of Dr Rajendra Prasad at Rajendra Nagar Terminal after whom this station has been named.

+Major trains

+The train which originates from Rajendra Nagar Terminal are :